-- The ability to play a strong preventative role in controlling outbreaks despite limited resources and competing time demands. - The need to have an effective influencing role within the local health and social care economy due to the inability to mandate actions (note: the Council has a contractual relationship with care providers which allows the option of a separate approach when working with this particular sector) - Ensuring that staff within residential homes are conforming to infection control standards through training and the supply of advice and information against a backdrop of high staff turnover and variable experience. - To play a meaningful role in reducing health inequality in Cheshire East through targeted support where it is appropriate. - To ensure the service has resilience so there is capacity to cope with unforeseen events such as staff sickness, and multiple outbreaks at a single point in time. - To meet targets for infections as set by the Department of Health (DoH), NHS England and PHE. - To reducing Gram-negative bloodstream infections and spread of anti-microbial resistance.
+- The ability to play a strong preventative role in controlling outbreaks despite limited resources and competing time demands. - To play a contributory role to reducing health inequality in Cheshire East through targeted support where it is appropriate. - To ensure the service has resilience so there is capacity to cope with unforeseen events such as staff sickness, and multiple outbreaks at a single point in time. - To develop succession planning and cross area cover arrangements around TB nursing against a backdrop of restricted supply of staff with these skills across the country. - To deliver improved performance against relevant TB targets as set by the Department of Health (DoH), NHS England and PHE.